fanluo12/LC/Greedy/README.md

 ## 334. Increasing Triplet Subsequence && 414.
 Third Maximum Number
 ### 334
 Use 2 variables, p1 and p2 which initialize as inf.
-For loop through array, if less than p1, assign it to p1, else if less than p2, assign it to p2, else return
+For loop through array, if <= p1, assign it to p1, else if <= p2, assign it to p2, else return
 ### 414
 Use 3 variables, first, second and third as long -inf.
 For loop through array, if greater than first, assign second to third, first to second and nums[i] to first.
 If greater than seoncd and less than first, assign second to third and nums[i] to second.
 If greater than third and less than second, assign nums[i] to third